|Nutrition Facts (per serving)|

-Dice the smoked sausage and add it to the browned ground beef along with the garlic and bell pepper; continue cooking for about 3 to 4 minutes, stirring constantly.
+Dice the smoked sausage and add it to the browned ground beef along with the garlic and bell pepper.
+Continue cooking for about 3 to 4 minutes, stirring frequently.

 Transfer the meat and vegetable mixture to the slow cooker.

 Add the mild chile peppers, jalapeno peppers, tomatoes, tomato sauce, black beans, and seasonings.
 Mix well.

 Cover the slow cooker and cook on LOW for about 6 to 8 hours.
 Or cook the chili on HIGH for about 3 hours.